libgit2/libgit2/CONTRIBUTING.md

 smaller project ideas that could help you become familiar with the code base and make a nice first step:

-* Convert a `git_*modulename*_foreach()` callback-based iteration API into a `git_*modulename*_iterator` object with a create/advance style of API.
-This helps folks writing language bindings and usually isn't too complicated.
+* Look at the `examples/` programs, find an existing one that mirrors a core Git command and add a missing command-line option.
+There are many gaps right now and this helps demonstrate how to use the library.
-* Write a new `examples/` program that mirrors a particular core git command.
-(See `examples/diff.c` for example.)
+* Pick a Git command that is not emulates in `examples/` and write a new example that mirrors the behavior.
+Examples don't have to be perfect emulations, but should demonstrate how to use the libgit2 APIs to get results that are similar to Git commands.
 This lets you (and us) easily exercise a particular facet of the API and measure compatability and feature parity with core git.
 * Submit a PR to clarify documentation!
 While we do try to document all of the APIs, your fresh eyes on the documentation will find areas that are confusing much more easily.